whoisdsmith/BOOKMRKS-MTHRFCKR-II/Reference/Ebooks.md

 ---

-## Ebooks
+### Ebooks

 [Knowledge Is Power: Exploring Over 1,800 Calibre E-Book Servers.](https://blog.chrisbonk.ca/2018/12/knowledge-is-power-exploring-over-1800.html?m=1) - TLDR;   Shodan can be used to find Calibre servers.
-I wrote an nmap script for identification and metadata analysis  2.5 million titles a...
+I wrote an nmap script for identification and metadata analysis  2.5 million titles a…

 2022-09-14T12:49:19.000Z